Dracula-101/fitlife/README.md

   <br />
   <br />

-  <h2 align="center">Fitlife - Fitness Website</h2>
+  <h2 align="center">CrossFit - Fitness Website</h2>

-  Fitlife is a fully responsive fitness website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  CrossFit is a fully responsive fitness website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/fitlife/"><strong>➥ Live Demo</strong></a>